lovehedelius/database-api/README.md

 Key features:
 - REST API in Python allowing HTTP communication with JSON input/output.
 - SQLite database using triggers and transactions to maintain consistency and enforce constraints.
-- Carefully designed schema satisfying BCNF, with foreign keys and join tables to model relationships.
+- Carefully designed schema in BCNF, with foreign keys and join tables to model relationships.
 - Input validation, error handling and resistance against SQL injection.